LihaoWang1991/Lihaowang1991.github.io/_posts/2019-02-25-Paper-reading-yolo-v1.md

 I will show the key ideas of YOLO V1 in this blog.
 For a detailed comparison of YOLO V1 to V4, please refer to this [blog](https://lihaowang1991.github.io/2019/02/27/Paper-reading-yolo-v1-to-v4/).

 YOLO divides the input image into an S × S grid (S is 7 in the experiment of the paper).
 If the center of an object falls into a grid cell, that grid cell is responsible for detecting that object.
 Each grid cell predicts B bounding boxes (B is 2 in the experiment of the paper) and confidence scores for those boxes.
-These confidence scores reflect how confident the model is that the box contains an object and also how accurate it thinks the box is that it predicts<sup>\[1]</sup>.
+These confidence scores reflect how confident the model is that the box contains an object and also how accurate it thinks the box is that it predicts.
+One predictor is assigned to be “responsible” for predicting an object based on which prediction has the highest current IOU with the ground truth.
+This leads to specialization between the bounding box predictors.
+Each predictor gets better at predicting certain sizes, aspect ratios, or classes of object, improving overall recall <sup>\[1]</sup>.

 #### Input